DNSimple Developer Documentation

 The current version is API v2.

 API v1 is currently in maintenance-only mode.
-It will be discontinued on October 1st, 2017.
+It will be shut down on May 31st, 2018.